Fandi Ahmad: Early life

-When he was 12, his parents divorced, after which he lived with his father and paternal grandparents.
-At Serangoon Gardens Secondary School, Fandi played for the school football team, but neglected his studies and was held back a year.
+When he was 12, his parents divorced, after which he lived in a kampong at Jalan Eunos with his father and paternal grandparents.
+At Serangoon Garden Secondary School, Fandi played for the school football team, but neglected his studies and was held back a year.
 He then transferred to the Singapore Vocational Institute and obtained a National Trade Certificate 3.
-He played for Kaki Bukit Football Club in the amateur National Football League, where he was spotted by Singapore FA coach Sebastian Yap.
+He played for Kaki Bukit SC in the amateur National Football League, where he was spotted by Singapore FA coach Sebastian Yap.

+By the time he was 15, Fandi had become a regular for the Singapore national youth football team.
+In 1977, Fandi was a member of the Singapore under-17 national team that won the Lion City Cup youth tournament.
+In 1978, he was a part of the team again and they retained the Lion City Cup.
+In August that year, Fandi was called up for a senior national team squad for a training tour in Russia, becoming the youngest footballer to represent Singapore.